Embryo Genetic Testing

 One of the main reasons for requesting the screening of an embryo before a transfer is to ensure that the embryo transfer results in a viable pregnancy.
 The genetic screening can ensure that the selected embryo possesses an adequate number of chromosomes.
 This, in turn, reduces the chances of a failed IVF cycle that results in a miscarriage.

 All couples are at risk of having abnormal embryos.
 The risk increases significantly, however, as the woman gets older.
 An abnormal embryo, when transferred, fails to implant, and even when it does implant, it can cause a miscarriage, fetal death, a stillbirth, or a baby with abnormalities.
-Couples may also choose to carry out pre-implantation genetic screening when there is severe male factor infertility, a huge number of embryos, older age, or recurrent failures of the IVF cycles
+Couples may also choose to carry out pre-implantation genetic screening when there is severe male factor infertility, a huge number of embryos, older age, or recurrent failures of the IVF cycles.

 The use of PGS has grown in popularity because of couples that want to transfer a normal embryo and avoid problems associated with an abnormal embryo.
 It is estimated that PGS is used in about 35% of all IVF cases, with the number expected to reach 50% of all IVF cycles.
+It is important in the Embryo Genetic Testing

 What is pre-implantation genetic diagnosis?